-This Venice Itinerary is a guest post by Antonio.
+This Venice Itinerary is authored by Antonio.

 Venice is on the bucket list of many (probably all) travelers when they first think of visiting Italy.
 Although many people think the city is confined to its own little island, not many know that Venice is actually connected to the mainland and that it offers several opportunities for day trips!